 - Image editing to enhance the photo closer to what the eye “saw.”
-Images in this series are selected and posted within a day or so of being edited and are either posted at the time or scheduled for posting at a later date.
+Images in this series are selected within a day or so of being edited and are either posted at the time or scheduled for posting at a later date.

 - Forest Insect & Disease Leaflet 82 – U.S. Department of Agriculture Forest Service